-The aims of the EJRA are to

-- (a) safeguard the high standards of the College in teaching and research; - (b) promote inter-generational fairness and maintain opportunities for career progression for those at particular stages of a career, given the importance of having available opportunities for progression across the generations; - (c) refresh the academic and research workforce within the College and enable them to maintain the collegiate University's position on the international stage; - (d) facilitate succession planning by maintaining predictable retirement dates, especially in relation to the collegiate University's joint appointment system; - (e) promote equality and diversity, noting that recent recruits are more diverse than the composition of the existing workforce, especially amongst the older age groups of the existing workforce; and - (f) minimise the impact on staff morale by using a predictable retirement date to manage the need to make efficiencies by retiring staff at the EJRA.

-2.2 An EJRA of 30 September preceding an individual's 69th birthday is considered to be justified as a proportionate means of achieving the aims set out above, taking into account the aims themselves, the need to refresh the academic workforce within the College and the collegiate University's joint appointment system.
+- 2.1.
+The aims of the EJRA are to - a) Promote inter- and intra-generational fairness by creating new opportunities for academic appointments; - b) Provide opportunities to refresh the College's academic and research activities; - c) Facilitate succession planning by maintaining predictable retirement dates especially in relation to the collegiate University's joint appointment system; and - d) Support equality and diversity noting that new appointments are likely to contribute to the diversity of the College workforce. - 2.2.
+An EJRA of 30 September preceding an individual's 70th birthday is considered to be justified as a proportionate means of achieving the aims set out above, taking into account the aims themselves, the need to refresh the academic workforce within the College and the collegiate University's joint appointment system.

+3. Scope

-- 3. Scope - 3.1 The EJRA applies to the following classes of Fellows: - (a) Official Fellows, and - (b) Supernumerary Fellows who are employed by the College to carry out teaching or research and whose appointment does not have a fixed term.
+- 3.1.
+The EJRA applies to the following classes of Fellows: - a) Official Fellows, and b) Supernumerary Fellows who are employed by the College to carry out teaching or research and whose appointment does not have a fixed term.